section-engineering-education/engineering-education/articles/cloud-firestore/index.md

     alt: Clous Firebase image computer
 ---

-In this article we will be discussing Firestore, a cloud-hosted NoSQL database that applications can access and use to store or sync data.
+In this article we will be discussing Firestore, a cloud-hosted NoSQL database that applications can access and use to store or sync data with.
 It is a good database that was created for faster queries and better scalability than the realtime database.
 <!--more-->
 NoSQL is a non-tabular database that stores data in objects and documents.
 NoSQL databases store unstructured data.
 Cloud Firestore provides developers the ability to add real-time listeners to the database.
 This means that we can get any changes that happen in the database.
 In this article, we will look at: